irmen/Pyro4/docs/source/clientcode.rst

 from the remote object.
 This means that your client program continues to work, while the remote object is still busy processing the method call.
 The return value of these calls is always ``None``.
-You can't tell if the method call was successful, because errors won't be returned either!
+You can't tell if the method call was successful, or if the method even exists on the remote object, because errors won't be returned either!

 See the :file:`oneway` example for more details.